Multifractal Fractional Ornstein-Uhlenbeck Processes: Setup, notations and remarks

 \begin{remark} Let us now comment on the Gaussian field $\widetilde{X}_{\epsilon}$ entering in the construction of the regularized Multifractal fractional Ornstein-Uhlenbeck process defined in \ref{Def:MFOU}.
 As already mentioned, $\widetilde{X}_{\epsilon}$ can be viewed as a regularized fOU process, as it is recalled in remark \ref{Rem:fOU}, with the boundary value $H=0$.
 More precisely, it can be written as the following stochastic integral

 where

+where the white noise $d\widetilde{W}(t)$ is chosen independently of $dW(t)$.
 As we will see, the Gaussian process $\widetilde{X}_{\epsilon}$ eventually shares similar statistical properties as those of the processes constructed in Refs. \cite{FyoKho16,NeuRos18} in the asymptotic limit of vanishing $\epsilon$, although we recall that it is moreover defined as a stationary solution of a well-posed stochastic evolution.

 In this case, the finiteness of variance is not guaranteed as the regularizing scale $\epsilon$ goes to zero, and indeed, it is shown in Refs. \cite{Che17,PerMor18,ApoMor20} that instead,